infobaleen/material-less/README.md

 * `<h1>` for primary headings with optional `<hsub>` subtitles before or after the heading.
 * `<p>` for supporting text
 * `<button>` for action buttons.

+## License

+This work is licensed under Apache License 2.0 and Creative Commons Zero v1.0 Universal.
+You can choose between them if you use, copy, modify or distribute this work.

+`SPDX-License-Identifier: Apache-2.0 OR CC0-1.0`